Meet Dr. Ellis

 Dr. Ellis has been a leader and innovator in the field of refractive surgery.
 He studied radial keratotomy surgery with Professor Syvatslov Fyodorov in the Soviet Union.
 He has written three textbooks on Keratoplasty surgeries, which are in medical libraries around the world.
 Professor Fyodor, who pioneered modern radial keratotomy, is a co-author of his last textbook.
 Dr. Ellis was honored to chair a panel on the surgical correction of astigmatism at the 26th International Congress of Ophthalmology.
 Dr. Ellis was also honored by Prof. Fyodorov’s Moscow Institute with an appointment to the editorial board of the prestigious Russian journal Ophthalmology Surgery.

-Dr. William Ellis and Ellis Eye and Laser Medical Center is recognized as the premiere Northern California practice for refractive and laser vision correction procedures.
-His six Northern California offices are conveniently located for our patients living throughout the San Francisco Bay Area and Sacramento.
+Dr. William Ellis and Ellis Eye and Laser Medical Center are recognized as the premier Northern California practice for refractive and laser vision correction procedures.
+His seven Northern California offices offices are conveniently located for our patients living throughout the San Francisco Bay Area and Sacramento.
 Dr. Ellis prides himself on personally performing all laser vision correction procedures.
 He and his staff personally provide all post-operative care, eliminating fee kickbacks for co-management to referring doctors.
 Thus, Ellis Eye and Laser Medical Centers can offer the very lowest prices and the very highest standard of care to our patients.